CS2401-Fall2021/lab5-searching/README.md

 ## Our output
-We want to return how many times we need to run our (hypothetical) tests to determine our bad change-essentially we need to count how many times we access values in the array we get from the emulateCodeSubmissions method.
-This is a number, so our output (or return type) is an integer.
+We want to return how many times we need to run our (hypothetical) tests to determine when our bad change occurred.
+In the simulation, this is equivalent to finding the index of the  FIRST "false" in the boolean[].
+The output will how many times we access different indices

+### Even Length Example:
+If we have the input boolean[] be [true,true,true, true, false, false] For linear, we will check the values in index 0,1,2,3 and 4.

+For binary we will return the number of times we check the value at the MIDPOINT only.

+1) check the midpoint between index 0 and 5 (index 2) see that it is true so we want tocompare it to the next value (index 3) to see if it is different (it is not).
+2) We know our first false is now between 3 and 5 to be 4.
+3) Check the midpoint value between 3 and 5 (4) to find it is false.
+Check the previous to see if it is different (it is!
+We found the first false)
+4) Since we've only calculated 2 midpoints, we will return 2 for the full function call.

+### ODD Length Example:
+If we have the input boolean[] be [true,true,true, false, false,false,false] For linear, we will check the values in index 0,1,2,3 and 4.

+For binary we will return the number of times we check the value at the MIDPOINT only.

+1) check the midpoint between index 0 and 6 (index 3) see that it is false.
+So we know that our first false is between 0 and 3.
+2) Calculate the midpoint between 0 and 3 (1).
+See that it is true.

 ## Approach 1: Linear search (30pts)